Parents and Children

 Organization

-Cleaning up and putting things away and in their place
+Clean up and put things away and in their place

 Keeping toys and possessions organized